0cjs/sedoc/ee/logic.md

 - [Electrocredible][lshift-ec] gives unidirectional with an NPN transistor and bidirectional with a MOSFET.
 (The MOFSET versions apparently use quite a lot of power, though.)
 See below for more on MOSFET.
+- TI has a [Voltage Translation Quick Reference][ti-vtqr] covering suggested chips for many different applications, from FET replacement to GPIO to SPI.
+  - The TI [TXS0108E] is a bidirectional level converter with no need for a control line, using different pullups for high/low outputs to reduce power consumption.
+Data sheet, application note and TI's [Voltage Tran
 - [Big Mess o' Wires][lshift-bmow] shows clamp diodes and how they don't work.
 Comments are very useful:
   - Zener diode alone won't work due to soft Iz/Vz curve around Vz; never